Veterans Education Success serves as a solo amicus in a case regarding the rights of whistleblowers under the federal False Claims Act:

 Veterans Education Success helped ITT Tech and Corinthian students, working closely with several hundred individuals to file claims with the Court.

 - ITT Class Action Settlement: US Court awards financial recompense to ITT students (Jan.
-2018) (here)
+2018) (here).
+Students win $168 million in student debt cancellation (June 2019) (here)

 - ITT Tech Student Class Complaint (Jan.
 2017) (here)